 New customers (those who have not been ExpressVPN subscribers in the past) can get ExpressVPN's free trial account.

 How Long Does the ExpressVPN Free Trial Last?

-How Long Does It Take to Get Your Refund?
+How Long Does It Take to Get a Refund from ExpressVPN?

 Can You Unblock Netflix During the Free Trial?

 Yes.
 As we already said, there are no limitations since this isn’t technically a trial.
 You already paid for the full service, so you get all the premium benefits.

 If you see the Netflix proxy error, though, contact ExpressVPN’s support team or try our troubleshooting guide.

 How Much Bandwidth Can You Use During the Free Trial?